mlk2991/anonymous/cases.rst

   Jan.
 6 Capitol riot (2021)
   <https://taskandpurpose.com/news/army-special-forces-arrested-capitol-riots/>`_ [taskandpurpose]

-Some people that uses the encrypted instant messaging app `Signal
+Some people that use the encrypted instant messaging app `Signal
 <https://en.wikipedia.org/wiki/Signal_(software)>`_ have a false sense
 of security that anything they write on the app will forever remain private between the concerned users.